realA10001986/Time-Circuits-Display/README.md

 ## Yearly/monthly reminder

-The reminder is similar to the alarm, the difference being that the reminder is yearly or monthly, not daily.
+A reminder is yearly or monthly alarm.

 To program a yearly reminder, enter 77mmddhhMM and press ENTER.
 For example: 7705150900 sets the reminder to May 15 9am.
 Now a reminder sound will play every year on May 15 at 9am.